dparo/pyflask-htmx-proc-viewer/README.md

 See this [Vue Docs paragraph](https://vuejs.org/guide/scaling-up/ssr.html#why-ssr) for the benefits of SSR.

-[Alpine.js](https://alpinejs.dev/), a HTML first client side model framework, can aid in implementing interactivity for operations that are purely client side (eg: dropdowns, spinners, etc).
+[Alpine.js](https://alpinejs.dev/), an HTML-focused client side model framework, can aid in implementing interactivity for operations that are purely client side (eg: dropdowns, spinners, etc).